coyotecentral/VideoGameDesignKits/readme.md

 Video Game Design with Godot
 ---

+## Important Notice
+I am deprecating this repository and migrating the code here to a plugin-based approach to make the code here easier to share, modify, and distribute.
+This repository will see updates as I transition away from it.

 ## About this repository
 This repository contains the code and kits for VGD @ Coyote Central.
 It is a monorepo of a handful of video game design kits in line with a few popular video